 Technical Overview

 At its core, Zstandard is based on a variant of the LZ77 algorithm, a widely used method in data compression.
-It also uses a range of techniques like Huffman coding and Finite State Entropy (FSE), a form of entropy encoding.
-This combination allows Zstandard to adapt dynamically to the content being compressed.
-This is the key to possible Zstd success, as we’ll lean soon.
+It also employs a range of techniques like Huffman coding and Finite State Entropy (FSE), a form of entropy encoding.
+This combination allows Zstandard to adapt dynamically to the content being compressed, achieving high compression ratios without sacrificing speed.

 Comparison with Other Algorithms